15 Dec Wild Vs Culture Starter…

 What is Culture Starter?

 First up lets set the scene.
-Culture starter is a formula of naturally occuring bacteria added to shredded vegetables to aid the fermentation process.
-Here at Peace, Love & Vegetables we use an L-Plantarum based culture starter to kick off the fermentation of our famous Superkraut and Cashew Cheese.
+Culture starter is a formula of naturally occurring bacteria added to shredded vegetables to aid the fermentation process.
+Here at Peace, Love & Vegetables, we use an L-Plantarum based culture starter to kick off the fermentation of our famous Superkraut and Cashew Cheese.

 What is Wild Fermentation?